W1ndst0rm/Treillage/README.md

 To use the built-in rate limiter, two parameters must be passed to the filevine object:
 * `rate_limit_max_tokens` sets the capacity of the token bucket
 * `rate_limit_token_regen_rate` sets how many tokens are regenerated per second.

+If either one of the parameters is not set, no rate-limiting will occur.
 ```python
 async with Filevine(credentials_file="creds.yml", rate_limit_max_tokens=10, rate_limit_token_regen_rate=10) as fv:
     fv.do_something()